l-adic/snarkl/tutorial/composite-test/Main.md

 verifyFactors a b n = (a * b) `eq` n
 ```

-For an explaination on why `'TField` and `'TBool` (as well as other primitive types) use "tick marks", see [this note](../README.md/#types-with-tick-marks)
+For an explanation on why `'TField` and `'TBool` (as well as other primitive types) use "tick marks", see [this note](../README.md/#types-with-tick-marks)

 ## Building the Program

-At the top level we need to gather input then verify.
+The core logic is simple -- we need to gather input then verify the relation:

 ```haskell
 compositeTest :: Comp 'TBool k